-Dr. Kelly G. Pennell is the fourth Director of the University of Kentucky Superfund Research Center (UKSRC).
-From 2016, until being named Director on July 1, 2020, she served as the Assistant Director of UKSRC and worked closely with Dr. Bernhard Hennig, who previously served as the UKSRC Director for 17 years.
+Dr. Kelly G. Pennell is the third Director of the University of Kentucky Superfund Research Center (UKSRC) and Professor of Civil Engineering.
+From 2016, until being named Director on July 1, 2020, she served as the Assistant Director of UKSRC and worked closely with Dr. Bernhard Hennig, who previously served as the UKSRC Director for 17 years, and now serves as the Deputy Director.

 Since her arrival at UK in 2013, Dr. Pennell’s research has emphasized knowledge brokering, field studies to investigate environmental engineering and science research, and collaboration with other National Institute of Environmental Science (NIEHS) Superfund Research Program (SRP) researchers.
 Dr. Pennell is uniquely positioned to conduct innovative field studies, serve as a knowledge broker to inform policy decisions using evidence-based information, and lead complex teams because of her experience in practice, policy, and academic settings, as well as administrative roles within large multidisciplinary centers.
 As Director of UKSRC, Dr. Pennell is passionate about diversity and inclusion, and is committed to reaching new (and different) levels of excellence—by listening, learning and responding, amidst the challenges presented by COVID-19.